 The Protocol Forms are a set of documents, prescribed by the Law Society which, as part of the Conveyancing Protocol, provide guidance in respect of sale and purchase transactions.
 These forms are used by your solicitors in Preston on a daily basis.

 The Property Information Form, also known as the TA6, is an extremely useful document that is used within the conveyancing process.
 The TA6 is accompanied by the Fittings and Contents Form, also known as the TA10, which advises property buyers exactly which items the seller intends to leave at, and take from, the property upon Completion.
+We have a helpful guide on how to fill this form in, here.
 In addition, where applicable, the seller completes the Leasehold Information Form, also known as the TA7, providing specific information regarding leasehold items affecting the property, where applicable.

 The Property Information Form (TA6) covers a range of items that provide extensive information about the property, from responsibility for property boundaries, to when the boiler was last serviced.
 This is one of the documents which forms the Contract Pack, sent by the seller’s solicitor to the buyer’s solicitor.
 It is, at this point, that the conveyancing solicitor, acting for the buyer, has the opportunity to review the document and raise any necessary queries as a result.